gguuss/DietyOS/README.md

 * Romance books
 * Nexus Trilogy
 * The star wars books

+# Philosophical resources
+* The Tao of Pooh
+* Mortimer Adler - 6 great ideas

 # Reading / training resources for getting into shape and attracting people like us:
 * Buy a scale – you can’t change what you don’t measure